arfai1213/AWS-SOA-C02/README.md

 ## CloudTrail
 - Trace API call to AWS resources for audit purpose
 - CloudTrail logs delivered to the S3 bucket are encrypted by server-side encryption by AWS using SSE-S3

+## Plan for Disaster recovery (DR)
+- Recovery Time Objective (RTO) - max. acceptable delay between the interruption of service and restoration of service
+- Recovery Point Objective (RPO) - max. acceptable amount of time since the last data recovery point

+Discovery strategies
+1. Backup & Restore (RPO in hours, RTO in 24 hours or less)
+    - using point-in-time backup
+    - restore when necessary
+2. Pilot Light (RPO in minutes, RTO in hours)
+    - replicate data from one region to another region + replicate core workload infrastructure
+    - have a standby application server (but switched off)
+3. Warm standby (RPO in seconds, RTO in minutes)
+    - scaled up to handle the load
+4. Multi-region (multi-site) active-active (RTO near zero, RTO potentially zero)
+    - synchronize data across Regions
+    - data replication

+### Difference between Pilot Light and Warm Standby
+- both include an environment in your DR region with copies of your primary region assets
+- Pilot Light cannot process  requests without additional action taken fisrt
+    - require to turn on servers, possibly delay infrastructure and scale up
+- Warm Standby can handle traffic immediately
+    - requires to scale up (since everything is already deloyed and running)